adevries17/rust-guess-game/README.md

 # rust-guess-game
-Working through the rust handbook this is the guessing game in Chapter 2
+The guessing game from Chapter 2 of the Rust Language book